mattieha/select-list-card/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

-Display an input_select entity as a list
+Display the options of an input_select entity as a clickable list card.
+In other words: the content of the dropdown menu is displayed as a card.

+Some use cases:
+* Select with (too) many options
+* Options with long titles
+* Have all options directly shown
+* You dont't want the extra click to open the dropdown menu

 ## Usage